|Super Admin, Admin, Team Member, Limited Team Member

 While applying filters enables you to narrow down cohorts of candidates, running a direct search can help you pinpoint specific candidates that you are looking for.
-Lever's search functionality allows you to use keywords and array of searchable fields to locate specific candidates (or groups of candidates) in your database.
-Readers of this article will learn about:
+Lever's search functionality allows you to use keywords and an array of searchable fields to locate specific candidates (or groups of candidates) in your database.

 Using the search bar